YusongWang/ord-index/README.md

 `ord-mys3ql`
 =====

 `ord-mys3ql` is a fork of `ord` that uploads inscription content to an aws s3 bucket, and inscription metadata to a mysql database.
 It also makes available an api that allows for easy access of the content/metadata.
-It is the backend behind the ordinal explorer available at [vermilion.place](https://vermilion.place).
+It is the backend behind the open source ordinal explorer available at [vermilion.place](https://vermilion.place) and [vermilion](https://github.com/SmarakNayak/Vermilion).

 The goal is to make running ordinals based websites easier and less reliant on api's.